-The studies in [8], [11] lay the theoretical and experimental foundations of dualities between pathogen-laden droplet propagation and MC.
-In [13] and [14], the transmission mechanism of Severe Acute Respiratory Syndrome-Corona Virus-2 in the respiratory system is modeled with a MC perspective.
-In [15], a statistical model for the spread of viruses through imperfectly fitted masks is proposed.
-In [10], an end-to-end MC system model which considers the coughed droplets as a cloud with a probabilistic approach is proposed to model the airborne transmission between two humans.
+The studies in [23] and [29] lay the theoretical and experimental foundations of dualities between pathogen-laden droplet propagation and MC.
+In [31] and [32], the transmission mechanism of Severe Acute Respiratory Syndrome-Corona Virus-2 in the respiratory system is modeled with a MC perspective.
+In [33], a statistical model for the spread of viruses through imperfectly fitted masks is proposed.
+In [28], an end-to-end MC system model which considers the coughed droplets as a cloud with a probabilistic approach is proposed to model the airborne transmission between two humans.
 This approach also enables an analytical derivation of infection probability which can be used in transmission and epidemiology models.
+In [35], the analogy between human groups and telecommunication networks is employed for the mobile human ad hoc network architecture to estimate the time course of epidemics by exploiting MC.
 However, none of the aforementioned works employs the turbulent flows and aerosols together with a MC perspective.
-Furthermore, the statistical characterization of received particles under turbulent flows and the corresponding expression for the probability of infection is not known.
+Furthermore, the